-We have now had a few days on the canals and starting to get used to the beast and the way it handles.
+We have now had a few days on the canals and are starting to get used to the beast and the way it handles.
 We have had a few small nudges along the way but nothing too major so far.
 The design of the canals and locks ensures you will nudge something at some stage.

-We passed through our first tunnel yesterday, that was interesting as well because it also wasn’t completely straight, I ask you who builds tunnels with curves in them?
-The clearance either side of the boat was probably 600 mm between the boat and solid rock.
-I know we have some longer tunnels coming up on our travels I only hope they are straight next time.
+We passed through our first tunnel yesterday.
+That was interesting as well because it wasn’t completely straight.
+I ask you, who builds tunnels with curves in them?
+The clearance either side of the boat was probably 600mm between the boat and solid rock.
+I know we have some longer tunnels coming up on our travels – I only hope they are straight next time.

 The ultimate test completed was a brilliant bit of parallel parking I had to do a couple of days ago.
-Less than a meter or so at the front and the back, but we made it with no bump touches.
-Thank god the wind was blowing in the right direction that definitely helped.
+Less than a metre or so at the front and the back, but we made it with no bump touches.
+Thank god the wind was blowing in the right direction – that definitely helped.
 Not sure we could replicate it again if we had to.

 Got to say, we have thoroughly enjoyed the first few days, and it has lived up to all expectations.
-The pace is slow, however the concentration required is high, the towns and villages you get to stop at are picture perfect and more importantly the pubs are friendly, last night I got chatting over a pint or two to a guy who was out with the last Lions tour to NZ ….its a small world really.
+The pace is slow, however the concentration required is high.
+The towns and villages you get to stop at are picture perfect, and more importantly the pubs are friendly.
+Last night I got chatting over a pint or two to a guy who was out with the last Lions tour to NZ.
+It’s a small world really.

-Today we called into a canal Marina just to have a look round before we actually need one.
-Talk about tight spaces to manoeuvre in hopefully when we need one it will be a more modern spacious marina
+Today we called into a canal marina just to have a look round before we actually need one.
+Talk about tight spaces to manoeuvre in!
+Hopefully when we need one it will be a more modern spacious marina.

-So to answer the original question… What’s this canal boating lark really like….as they say over here…..Bloody brill
+So to answer the original question: What’s this canal boating lark really like?
+As they say over here – bloody brill!

-Anyone can do it and everyone should I just wish there were fewer pubs along the way so we could get some serious boating done.
+Anyone can do it and everyone should.
+I just wish there were fewer pubs along the way so we could get some serious boating done.